md-zaman/docker-learning/Mosh/Readme.md.txt

     - installs nano text editor

 2. nano file_name1.txt
-    - create a txt file and opens in nano editor
+    - creates a txt file and opens in nano editor

 3. cat
     - displays what is inside the file.
 It is short for concatenate